Des Moines Public Schools is the largest district in Iowa but is unique in the context of this state in other fundamental ways.

 DMPS is a member of The Council of the Great City Schools, the only national organization exclusively representing the interests of urban public schools.
 Composed of 67 large city school districts, its mission is to promote the cause of urban schools and to advocate for inner-city students.

 Some people think diversity is a challenge for education.
-DMPS considers it not only an opportunity but also an educational bonus afforded the students who learn, grow and graduate here.
+DMPS considers it not only an opportunity, but also an educational bonus afforded the students who learn, grow and graduate here.
 The district’s commitment to making diversity an asset is reflected in the recent establishment of the Educational Equity Advisory Committee (EEAC).
-The committee is teachers, students, parents/guardians, administrators and members of the community united in the mission of improving employment and education experiences for all of the people who comprise an extremely diverse institution.
+The committee consists of teachers, students, parents/guardians, administrators and members of the community united in the mission of improving employment and education experiences for all of the people who comprise an extremely diverse institution.

 Overview of Student Demographics (2014-15 school year):

 - Mixed Race – 6.47%

 - Pacific Islander – 0.14%